oleksiyk/kafka/README.md

 * `maxBytes` - maximum size of messages in a fetch response
 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
+* `recoveryOffset` - recovery position (time) which will used to recover subscription in case of OffsetOutOfRange error, defaults to Kafka.LATEST_OFFSET

 ## GroupConsumer (new unified consumer API)